Scifabric/pybossa.js/doc/index.rst

 This section covers how to use PyBossa.JS from the perspective of a PyBossa end-user such as:

-  * Creators and managers of a specific PyBossa microtasking application: getting a task and saving the answer from the volunteers in the data base.
+  * Creators and managers of a specific PyBossa microtasking project: getting a task and saving the answer from the volunteers in the data base.

 We suggest starting by taking a quick look at the overview of the `PyBossa <http://docs.pybossa.com>`_